srobo/volunteer-emails/SR2020/2020-02-20-competition-reminder.md

 ## Helping with Tech Days

 Tech Days are opportunities for teams to spend a whole day working on their robot with lots of help available from us.
-They’re also an opportunity to meet and get to know other volunteers.
+They’re also an opportunity for us, as volunteers, to meet and get to know other people who volunteer with the competition.

-We provide a space for you to work in, with power and internet access, as well as volunteers able to help you with your kits and hands-on guidance with your robots.

 The next tech days coming up will be on: